-The Renewable Energy Database (http://egis.environment.gov.za/), shows that there are 8 projects in the nearby vicinity (Figure 3-1) that have received Environmental authorisation except for the Tlisitseng PV1.
-SEF which is still under process.
-This may increase the overall cumulative impact on the biodiversity in the area.
-The proposed developments are all newaable energy developments.
+The Renewable Energy Database (http://egis.environment.gov.za/), shows that there are other projects in the near vicinity (Figure 3-1).
+This increases the potential cumulative impact on the habitats in the area.

-Figure 3-1 The project area in relation to the renewable energy database projects in the area
+Figure 3-1 The project area in relation to the renewable energy database projects in the area.

-3.1.2 The National Biodiversity Assessment
+3.1.2 The National Biodiversity Assessment 2018